 Our Workforce and Transparency.
 As part of our commitment to building a diverse workforce, we remain focused on making progress on goals for women in senior roles globally and ethnic minorities in senior roles in the United States.
 This remains an element of our annual incentive plan for our leadership as described further in "Compensation Discussion and Analysis."
 We continue to provide transparent updates on our progress, disclosing our results in our Sustainability report and included below.
-We intend to disclose our 2020 EEO-1 data on the Sustainability section of our website after our submission of the corresponding report to the U.S. Equal Employment Opportunity Commission.
+In 2021, we have made our EEO-1 data available to investors on the Sustainability section of our website.